 - Recruitment policy.
 We conduct eligibility-to-work checks for all employees globally to safeguard against human trafficking or individuals being forced to work against their will.

-Our 2018 statement is available here.
+Our previous statements are available here.

-This statement was approved by the Board of Directors of each of MADE and MADE’s parent company, Made.com Limited, on 2 July 2020.
+This statement was approved by the Board of Directors of each of MADE and MADE’s parent company, Made.com Limited, on 21 May 2021.